-- The DOH and DOE contractor biweekly gross alpha and gross beta results are in fair agreement.
-The concentrations are similar and follow the same trends over time, but there is a small systematic discrepancy between the data sets. - The DOH and DOE contactor monthly composite tritium (H-3) results are in fair agreement.
-The concentrations are similar and follow the same trends over time, but differences by up to a factor of five are observed. - The DOH and DOE contractor quarterly composite results are in good agreement for gamma emitting radionuclides and isotopes of uranium.
-The agreement for tritium is only fair.
-In all cases, the concentrations are very small. - The DOH and DOE contractor semiannual composite results are in fair agreement for most radionuclides, including Cs-137 and isotopes of uranium and plutonium. - Most DOH concentrations are consistent with historical results.
-However, semiannual gross alpha, gross beta, Cs-137, Pu-238, and Pu-239/240 were anomalously elevated at one location near Hanford's 100K Area, likely due to nearby storage of radioactive material and consequences of cleanup activities.
+- The DOH and DOE Site-Wide and Offsite program biweekly air concentrations are in fair agreement for gross alpha and gross beta.
+The concentrations are similar and follow the same trends over time, but there is a small systematic discrepancy between the data sets. - The DOH and DOE Site-Wide and Offsite program monthly composite tritium (H-3) results are in fair agreement.
+The concentrations are similar and follow the same trends over time, but differences by up to a factor of five are observed. - The DOH and DOE Site-Wide and Offsite program quarterly composite results are in good agreement for gamma emitting radionuclides and isotopes of uranium.
+In all cases, the concentrations are very small. - The DOH and DOE Near Facilities and Operations program biweekly air concentrations are in fair agreement for gross beta.
+The concentrations are similar and follow the same trends over time, but there is a small systematic discrepancy between the data sets.
+The gross alpha results are in good agreement. - The DOH and DOE Near Facilities and Operations program semiannual composite results are in fair agreement for Cs-137. - Most DOH concentrations are consistent with historical results.
+However, elevated radionuclide concentrations have been detected for several years near Hanford's 100K Area, likely due to nearby storage of radioactive material and consequences of cleanup activities.